cp2k/cp2k/INSTALL.md

   - Recently a [ScaLAPACK installer](http://www.netlib.org/scalapack/scalapack_installer.tgz)
     has been added that simplifies the installation.

 CP2K assumes that the MPI library implements MPI version 3.
-If you have an older version of MPI (e.g., MPI 2.0) available you must define `-D__MPI_VERSION=2` in the arch file.
+Older version of MPI (e.g., MPI 2.0) are not supported and the flag `-D__MPI_VERSION` in the arch file will be ignored.

 ### 2f.
 FFTW (optional, improved performance of FFTs)